 The Criminal Investigative Division (CID) is responsible for investigating serious crimes that occur.
 CID is broken down into three detailed sections: Violent Crime, Property Crime, and Special Victims.
 Each unit is responsible for the investigation and clearance of certain types of crime.

 All Lancaster City Detectives are experienced officers who receive specialized training and education to prepare them for the job.
 They continue to receive extensive education and training opportunities to ensure that every officer is capable of performing their duties to the best of their abilities.
-Det.
-Lt.
-Robert Whiteford leads the Criminal Investigative Division.
+Captain Robert Whiteford leads the Criminal Investigative Division.